northstowekarate/northstowekarate.github.io/posts/2024/07/03/index.md

 ---
 layout: base.njk
-title: Northstowe Karate Club - Our opening training session
+title: Northstowe Karate Club | Our opening training session
-description: Our first session focused on oi zuki, learning how to step into front stance, how to make a fist and how to punch, followed by some basic blocks
+description: Our first session focused on oi zuki, breaking it down by learning how to step into front stance, how to make a fist and how to punch, followed by some blocks
 date: 2024-07-03
 ---
-# First session
+# Northstowe Karate Club First Session

 We have officially opened and had our first class!
 Thank you to all 13 who attended the Northstowe Karate Clubs first ever lesson.
 A special thank you to Joe who kindly helped teach, and my wife Mitali for help organising.
 I hope you enjoyed the lesson and hope to see you back next week.
 Please let your friends know about the club.